belgattitude/next-transpile-ts-workspace/README.md

   (There's a script to check that `yarn deps:check`)
 - You might have to create multiple tsconfig.json (i.e: tsconfig.dev.json, tsconfig.build.json...) if you
   want to use a distributed package rather than transpiling.
+- Currently only one app can be build on vercel (waiting for monorepo support)

 #### Advantages over next-transpile-modules